 With over 50 species and many cultivars, Junipers are a varied group of garden plants ranging from low growing ground covers to tall trees.

 A number of species are native to North America, and some varieties of Juniper communis are included.
-However many other species make excellent plants for landscaping.
+However many other species from Japan and Asia make excellent plants for landscaping.

 Juniper communis is the species commonly grown for the edible berries, although a few other species also are used.

 Some species such as Juniperus chinensis ‘Shimpaku’ are widely used in Bonsai.